open-telemetry/community/project-management.md

 As the project progresses, the project document should be kept up to date, and the community [README](README.md) should be updated to include any new project meeting information.

+Groups are encouraged to define deadlines for any work which will require public review.
+We have found that having a goal leads to an increased cadence in project work, and helps resolve debate.
+Deadlines also help with getting a more coherent public review, as they allow the review community to plan on making themselves available.
+If deadline prove to be unrealistic, they can be always be updated.

 ## Project Lifecycle

 All projects progess through a lifecycle.
 Projects are tracked on the [Project Board](https://github.com/orgs/open-telemetry/projects/29), which the community can use to get a high-level view of the OpenTelemetry roadmap.